qu1j0t3/hough/README.md

 from your document scans:

 1. Bilevel (black-and-white) bitmaps will produce lower quality results.
-   For best results, scan to greyscale or RGB first, deskew with Hough, then reduce the colour depth to bilevel.
+   For best results, scan to greyscale or RGB first, deskew with _Hough_, then reduce the colour depth to bilevel.
 1. Hough deskewing is an inexact process, with many heuristics discovered by trial and error. _Hough_ may not work well on your material without tuning